Child Trends

-Child Trends is a nonprofit, nonpartisan research center based in Bethesda, Maryland that conducts research on children, children's families, child well-being, and factors affecting children's lives.
+Child Trends is a nonprofit, nonpartisan, research center based in Bethesda, Maryland, which conducts research on children, children's families, child well-being, and factors affecting children's lives.

 History

 Child Trends was founded in 1979 and in 2014 added the Child Trends Hispanic Institute, now the National Research Center on Hispanic Children & Families, with partnership from Duke University, University of North Carolina, and University of Maryland.
 The organization developed a tool for estimating agencies' kinship diversion practices.

 In 2019, Fortune named the organization as #5 on its list of 25 Best Small and Medium Workplaces for Women.

 Funding

 The organization is funded through grants and contracts from foundations, federal and state agencies, and other organizations.
 In 2019, they had revenues of $23 million.

 Research

-Child Trends studies children and teens at all stages of development and provides research, data, and analysis to advocacy groups, government agencies, and other institutions including program providers, the policy community, researchers and educators, and the media.
+Child Trends studies children and teens at all stages of sexual development and provides research, data, and analysis to advocacy groups, government agencies, and other institutions including program providers, the policy community, researchers and educators, and the media.
 Research focus includes: